Offered in two body styles, hatchback and sedan, the Ford Focus US production run lasted from 2000 to 2018.

 Ford Focus vs. Hyundai Elantra

-The Ford Focus will last you about the same time as the average Hyundai Elantra.
-From our research, the Hyundai Elantra can last up to 250,000 miles with proper maintenance, same as the Ford Focus.
+From our research, the Hyundai Elantra can last up to 250,000 miles with proper maintenance, the same as the Ford Focus.

 However, the Hyundai Elantra has a higher reliability rating, as well as lower maintenance costs than the Ford Focus.